 This disease can spread quickly from person to person.
 Other family members may need to be immunized.
 Babies who do not get the vaccine may catch whooping cough from adult caregivers who don't know that they have it.
 You can help prevent or decrease the severity of whooping cough by keeping your family's immunizations up to date.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

 Call your doctor or nurse call line now or seek immediate medical care if:

 Watch closely for changes in your child's health, and be sure to contact your doctor if:

 Enter U468 in the search box to learn more about "Whooping Cough (Pertussis) in Children: Care Instructions".

 Adam Husney, MD - Family Medicine

-& John Pope, MD - Pediatrics & Christine Hahn, MD - Epidemiology
+& John Pope, MD, MPH - Pediatrics & Kathleen Romito, MD - Family Medicine & Christine Hahn, MD - Infectious Disease, Epidemiology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.